|

 I was a passenger (UK to NZ) July - August 1947.

-I would appreciate the exact dates of sailing from Tilbury and arrival
+I would appreciate the exact dates of sailing from Tilbury and

-a curfew for all children under 15 years to !
+ceremony.
+There was a curfew for all children under 15 years to !

 be in their cabin before 9 o'clock.
 There were no